co5808/ExpertSystem/README.md

 # ExpertSystem
-42 project: ExpertSystem
-By Claudio Mutti and Hamza Louar
+42 project done by Claudio Mutti and Hamza Louar

 ### Objective:
 The goal of this project is to make a propositional calculus expert system by implementing a backward-chaining inference engine.